eBook Cause an Effect: A Practical Guide to Designing Science Presentations that Engage and Inspire

 About the Authors

 At The Online Scientist, we are not slick marketing experts.
-We are scientists who, like many others in the field, spent many hours watching amazing science getting drowned out by complex presentations in which numbers and graphs dominated the slides.
-In a world where #alternativefacts are a thing, we wanted to change that so that science can get the attention it deserves!
+We are scientists who, like many others in the field, spent many hours watching amazing science getting drowned out by complex presentations in which numbers and huge tables dominated the slides.
+In a world where #alternativefacts are a thing, we wanted to make a change so that science can get the communication it deserves!

-With experience in scientific research, education, science communication, media, design, storytelling, book publishing and of course presentations, we are the right people to help you get your message across and make an impact.
+We have experience in scientific research, education, science communication, media, design, storytelling, book publishing and of course presentations, so we are the right people to help you get your message across and make an impact.

 Liesbeth Smit, MSc, is a nutrition scientist (Harvard, VU University Amsterdam) with TV appearances, a bestselling book and many scientific presentations and websites (for many audiences) to her name.

-Stephan van Duin, MSc, is a biologist (Wageningen University, UC Berkeley) with TV appearances, three books and hundreds of articles on science and experience in making TV shows, museum exhibits and science festivals.
+Stephan van Duin, MSc, is a biologist with a minor in communication (Wageningen University, UC Berkeley) with TV appearances, three books and hundreds of articles on science and experience in making TV shows, museum exhibits and science festivals.

 Get help with your presentation

-If you still have questions after reading our book, we can help out.
+If you still have questions after reading our book, then ask!
+We can help you out.

 The start of something new

-We developed a template in Powerpoint that you are free to use for your own presentation.
-It gets you on your way by showing you how to handle various kinds of slides without the constraints of a corporate style.
+We developed a collection of slides in PowerPoint to help you create better presentations.
+Feel to use it for your next presentation.
+It gets you on your way because it shows you how to handle various kinds of slides without the constraints of a corporate style.
+It includes tips from our book, as well as free images and fonts you can use.
 It’s totally free!
 Just go and get it.
-We’ll also be uploading more examples of great slides soon.

 If you feel a little lost, or if you don’t have the time to find out how your presentation can be improved, why don’t you let us do that for you?
 For a fixed fee of €50 plus €2 per slide, we run a diagnostic check.

-You will receive a report with our findings and specific recommendations for your presentation.
+You will receive a report with our findings and specific recommendations for your science presentation.
 And because this includes our ebook Cause an Effect, you can get started right away!
 (If you already bought it, you get a €10 discount.)
-If you like some optimized examples to work with; we also customize and design individual slides for €20 each.
+If you like some optimized examples to work with, then you might like to know that we also customize and design individual slides for €20 each.

 Start making your presentations better!

-Preview some of the advice from our e-book and read our article series with tips on how to improve your presentation and make an impact at any conference!
+Preview some of the advice from our e-book and read our article series with tips on how to improve your science presentation, so you can make an impact at your next conference!

 If you read our blogs, you’ll notice that we talk a lot about making whatever you publish about science easy to understand.
 This may feel repetitive sometimes.
-And being scientists ourselves we get wh [...]
+And being scientists ourselves we get why you [...]